Token Management Service¶

 Application Credentials in region China 1

 In region China 1 application credentials can only be issued after registering the app in the Developer Cockpit or Operator Cockpit.
 Refer to MindSphere Release Notes.

 Application credentials are version specific and must be updated, if a new version of an application is uploaded.
 This also means, that the application credentials issued in the Developer Cockpit are not valid anymore, once the application has been transferred to the operator tenant.

 In order to revoke the credentials, de-register the application.

 Token Management Service exposes its API for the following task:

-- Issuing a token in the name of a tenant for a specific application version.
+- Issuing tokens in the name of user tenants for a specific application version.

 An operator wants to offer an application on the MindSphere Store, which automatically pre-calculates KPIs and schedules data processing for tenants who buy the application.
 They register their application to use the Token Management Service in order to get access to the tenants' data without requiring user action.